metalbear-co/mirrord.dev/content/docs/reference/sessions.md

 Whenever a user starts mirrord with the `operator` feature enabled, the Operator assigns a session to this user, until they stop running mirrord, at which point the session is closed in the Operator automatically.
-Users may also forcefully stop a session with the `mirrord operator session` cli commands.
+Users may also forcefully stop a session with the `mirrord operator session` CLI commands.
 These allow users to manually close Operator sessions while they're still alive (user is still running mirrord).

 The session management commands are: